 If your illness is severe or complicated, your doctor may run some of the following tests.

 Stool cultures are the most common lab test for food poisoning.
-Your doctor may order one if you have a fever or intense stomach pain along with other symptoms.
-She may also order one if you have symptoms that linger.
+Your doctor may order one if you have a fever, ntense stomach pain, or bloody diarrhea, or if there is an outbreak that is being tracked.
+They may also order one if you have symptoms that linger.
 A sample of your stool can help tell if your sickness is related to bacteria.
-It can even reveal the germ’s DNA “fingerprint” and which antibiotics will kill it.Microscopic exams of stool can identify parasites.
+It can even reveal the germ’s DNA “fingerprint” and which antibiotics will kill it.
+Viruses are more difficult to see in culture, so if the specific virus needs to be identified, your doctor may order stool tests to look for the germ's DNA fingerprint.Microscopic exams of stool can identify parasites.
 Stool tests aren’t always accurate, and they can take several days to come back.

 Blood tests may be ordered if your doctor thinks the infection has spread into the blood.
 Blood tests can detect the bacteria Listeria monocytogenes and the hepatitis A virus.
 Specific blood tests can tell how sick you are by looking for inflammation and signs that you’re dehydrated.

 Stool or blood tests can check for toxins, such as for botulism, which can be deadly.

 Imaging tests such as MRIs and CT scans aren’t often used in food poisoning cases.
 But they can help rule out other causes for your symptoms.